Sara Ali Khan: Don’t Want To Give Satisfaction To Trolls Who Are Giving Unconstructive Criticism

 Sara is just a few films old in the industry, but is already learning who she is as an actor and how that is different from her as a person.
 She said that the one thing she learnt early on in her career is to not judge her character.
 To do justice to any character on screen, she says that it is important not to judge them.

-Love Aaj Kal has been directed by Imtiaz Ali and it Kartik Aaryan opposite Sara.
+Love Aaj Kal has been directed by Imtiaz Ali and stars Kartik Aaryan opposite Sara.
 The film has not had much success at the box office.

 ALSO READ: Sara Ali Khan Was Hurt When She Was Trolled For Her Acting In Love Aaj Kal Trailer